reflectoring/reflectoring.github.io/_posts/2020-01-02-spring-boot-profiles.md

 <div class="notice success">
   <h4>Use Profile-Specific Beans Responsibly!</h4>
   <p>
   Adding certain beans to the application context for one profile, but not for another, can quickly add complexity to our application!
-We always have to pause and think if a bean is available in a particular profile or not, otherwise this may cause <code>NoSuchBeanDefinitionException</code>s when other beans depend on it!
+We always have to pause and think if a bean is available in a particular profile or not, otherwise, this may cause <code>NoSuchBeanDefinitionException</code>s when other beans depend on it!
   </p>
   <p>
-  <strong>Most use cases can and should be implemented using profile-specific properties instead of profile-specific beans.</strong> This makes the configuration of our application easier to understand, because everything specific to a profile is collected in a single <code>application.yml</code> file and we don't have to scan our codebase to find out which beans are actually loaded for which profile.
+  <strong>Most use cases can and should be implemented using profile-specific properties instead of profile-specific beans.</strong> This makes the configuration of our application easier to understand because everything specific to a profile is collected in a single <code>application.yml</code> file and we don't have to scan our codebase to find out which beans are actually loaded for which profile.
   </p>
 </div>